upnext/blekit-android/README.md

 ````

-##Setup - advanced
+###Advanced Setup
-Below is a more advanced example using extra features provided by the library.
+The following is a more advanced example that makes use of extra features provided by the library.

 ````
 BLEKit.create(this)